vtjoeh/webex-desk-slide-presenter/README.md

 If you are using the "webex-presenter-desk-pro" macro that I wrote on your Webex Desk, please disable it.
 The two macros use the same APIs and will probably create issues.

+# Release Notes

+### ver 0.1.5.2

+### ver 0.1.5.1

+- Added cover slide from Dirk-Jan Uittenbogaard.
+- Slide can be in any order (no longer needs to be the first slide).
+- Username, Password and IP Address are now stored in a slide.
+  - Password in slide 1 automatically becomes transparent at start of macro.
+  - Password transparency can be toggled in presentation by clicking on the eye icon

+New Commands:
+- StopImmersiveShare

+- SpeakerTrackDiagnostic

+- SideBySide

+- SideBySide_[123x]_u

+- Prominent

+- StopContentShare

+### ver 0.1.4
+Internal only.
+Changes listed above in 0.1.4

+### ver 0.1.3
+First release